 Utilizing your kids’ interests is yet another way to make things go more smoothly in a homeschool day!
 Using this tact can make difficult subjects easier to bear and even excite your kids about the school work.
 Whether you have multiple children, or just one, there are always subjects that can be hard to get through.
 Here are some ideas to help utilize what your children are interested in through everyday schoolwork.

 By incorporating your children’s favorite cartoon characters into their schoolwork, you can excite them about even the most boring subjects!
-Handwriting work sheets that have popular cartoon characters on them (like these adorable Hello Kitty ones we posted recently) are a great way to get through handwriting exercises with ease.
+Handwriting work sheets that have popular cartoon characters on them are a great way to get through handwriting exercises with ease.
 You can also use cartoon character themed flash cards or coloring sheets in addition to work sheets.
 You can also use books that feature your child’s favorite cartoon character to encourage reading.
 Many easy-readers have sets of easy reading books that are themed with a certain cartoon character (like these cute Thomas & Friends books) that will take the frustration (or some of it) out of the learning-to-read process.

 Music & Songs